-plants throughout the day.
+Table 7 displays the initial model of photosynthesis regulation, which relates six variables.
+The first represents the amount of light available to the observed plants throughout the day.
 As in the Ross Sea model, the amount of light is simulated using a trigonometric function, which ensures that the light intensity peaks at noon.
 The next three variables represent concentrations of mRNA, photosynthetic protein, and reactive oxygen species (ROS), respectively.
 The mRNA variable encodes an aggregate over 17 genes that were implicated in regulation of the photosynthetic system, whereas both photosynthetic protein and ROS are biologically plausible theoretical terms.
-The former denotes the average concentration of all proteins involved in photosynthesis, whereas the latter represents the amount of a damaging byproduct of the process.
+The former denotes the average concentration of all proteins involved in photosynthesis, whereas the latter represents the amount of a damaging byproduct the process produces.
 The final two variables signify the amount of energy in the system (redox) and the rate of mRNA transcription.

-The eight processes in our initial model are similar in form to those we have previously discussed.
+The eight processes in the initial model are similar in form to those we have previously discussed.
 Photosynthesis produces both redox and ROS.
 Translation increases the amount of protein, while transcription increases the mRNA concentration while consuming redox.
 The negative effect of ROS on protein is captured in protein_degradation_ros, and the normal degradation of mRNA is represented by mRNA_degradation.